yammuni/web_projesi/README.md

 # web_projesi
 # this is my first web project
-#  i hope you find it helpfull alittle😊
+#  I hope you found it somewhat helpful.😊